-The history and character of Edinburgh infuse every piece in Stewart Conn’s new collection.
+The history and character of Edinburgh infuse every poem in Stewart Conn’s new collection.
 Stewart’s poems, paired with John Knight’s beautifully detailed illustrations, evoke the spirit of the city and its unique aspects.
-Knight’s pieces are not simply illustrative.
-The poems and illustrations complement and enhance each other, showing us how the essence of the city infuses every stone.
+Knight’s drawings are not simply illustrative.
+The poems and illustrations complement and enhance each other, showing us the essence of the city in every stone.

 The book of poems is seamlessly punctuated with delicate drawings by John Knight.
 Through Conn's words and Knight's images, they manage to translate the feeling of Edinburgh onto paper.
 Having spent two decades living in Glasgow, Conn observes the folk of Edinburgh with fresh eyes and notices things in a way locals may not.
 Knight's drawings, in both black and white and colour, give real life to this charming collection of poems.